 What We Need for This Stage

 - Dental X-Rays.
-Many individuals are afraid of the radiation concerns from x-rays, but the advancements in technology from the past half a century have let us use them safely within the office setting.
+Many individuals are afraid of the radiation concerns from X-rays, but the advancements in technology over the past half a century have let us use them safely within the office setting.
 These detailed images let us track the dental development of younger patients.
-We can predict if their permanent teeth will erupt without problem or not.
+We can predict if their permanent teeth will erupt without a problem or not.
 These tools also help us determine what happens with your wisdom teeth and if you need a tooth extraction.

 - Models and Computer-Generated Images.
 We want to be absolutely certain that we’re planning for the right case; we don’t want just to see as we go, so we’ll need a model of your mouth to know where you need the most help.
 Computer-generated 3D models also let us make projections and show them to you.

 This is definitely what most people think of when the idea of orthodontics reaches their minds.
 The active stage of orthodontics is where all the action happens.
 The active phase takes care of aligning your teeth, placing them in the right position, correcting your jaw positioning, and bite correction.